 Geothermal Heat Pump Cost in Oklahoma: 2026 Complete Guide

-Hartzell’s HVAC air handler installation — central Oklahoma
+Hartzell’s HVAC air handler installation, central Oklahoma

-Professional HVAC installation — Hartzell’s Heat & Air
+Professional HVAC setup, Hartzell’s Heat & Air

-Hartzell’s crew installing ductwork — central Oklahoma
+Hartzell’s crew installing ductwork, central Oklahoma

 Free Geothermal Estimate · IGSHPA Accredited Installer · 405-375-4822

-2026 Installed Cost Range
+2026 Mounted Charge Range

-A geothermal heat pump system in Oklahoma typically costs $15,000–$30,000 installed, depending on home size and loop type.
-With the OG&E rebate ($1,000/ton) or CKenergy rebate ($2,000/ton, up to $24,000), many Hartzell’s customers bring their net cost down to $8,000–$18,000.
-Free estimates available — call 405-375-4822.
+A geothermal heat pump equipment in Oklahoma typically charges $15,000-$30,000 put in, depending on place size and loop type.
+With the OG&E rebate ($1,000/ton) or CKenergy rebate ($2,000/ton, up to $24,000), many Hartzell’s neighbors bring their net expense down to $8,000-$18,000.
+Free estimates available, call 405-375-4822.

 2-ton 800-1,400 sq ft $14,000-$18,000 $4,000